Domino REST API

-HCL Domino REST API, a.k.a Domino KEEP, provides a secure REST API access into HCL Domino servers and databases.
+HCL Project KEEP, a.k.a Domino REST API, provides a secure REST API access into HCL Domino servers and databases.

 KEEP moves access control out of the code and into the configuration.
 But it means control stays with those who need to support the data, not those who consume the data.
 KEEP grants granular access for actions like read or write depending on what the document data is and who is viewing it.
 This approach ensures that the correct person can perform the correct action on the document and its data.
 Most importantly, it means control over data quality remains with those who need to support the data, not those who provide and consume the data.